paulrobertlloyd/paulrobertlloyd-v3/source/articles/_pages/britain_rebranded.markdown

 When a country like Britain spends 800 million pounds a year promoting itself overseas, it helps if its image is consistent with coordination between all the different organisations responsible for promoting it.
 Not only will this increase the country's profile, but will inevitably create an 'identity premium': any company that operates from a country with a string identity will be able to charge more for their services.

 ## What's Being Done
-{% picture /articles/britain_rebranded/mp_logo.svg class="l-align-right" alt="Millennium Products logo" %}With Labour in power, stars from the world of design, business and entertainment were often entertained at No. 10 and soon the idea of 'Cool Britannia' was alive and kicking.
+{% picture /articles/britain_rebranded/mp_logo.svg class="u-align-right" alt="Millennium Products logo" %}With Labour in power, stars from the world of design, business and entertainment were often entertained at No. 10 and soon the idea of 'Cool Britannia' was alive and kicking.
 Whether 'Cool Britannia' was more for the benefit of the government than the country is debatable, but there was certainly a new sense of national optimism, helped in part by a renaissance in British film and fashion.

 As a means of promoting British design, technology, and innovation around the world, the Millennium Products initiative asked British companies to demonstrate their ability to lead the world in design.
 Successful designs included the Eurostar train, modern-day sign posting in Birmingham and a clockwork radio.
 When the final set of Millennium Product products were announced in December 1999, 1012 had received this status.
 These are being exhibited at EXPO 2000 in Hanover and British Government buildings around the world.

-{% figure l-extend "The Eurostar train was a Millennium Product" %}
+{% figure u-extend "The Eurostar train was a Millennium Product" %}
 {% picture /articles/britain_rebranded/mp_eurostar.jpg %}
 {% endfigure %}